JohnAlbin/support-for/README.md

 @import "normalize";
 ```

-2. The Sass developer wants to support the 4 most recent versions of all browsers which she can do by setting the wildcard browser, `'*'`.
+2. The Sass author wants to support the 4 most recent versions of all browsers which she can do by setting the wildcard browser, `'*'`.
 She also has to support IE 6 and later because the client hates her.

 ```scss
 $support-for: (